Zuehlke/software-engineering-corner/drafts/building-observability-into-the-nhs-covid19-app.md

 When the COVID-19 pandemic swept the globe, it triggered a race to develop digital tools that could help manage and track the spread of the virus.
 The Department of Health and Social Care (DHSC) oversees the UK's National Health Service (NHS), with the aim to help people live more independent, healthier lives for longer.
-As the world entered lockdown, pressure mounted to speed up medtech innovation and the DHSC needed a partner capable of quickly developing a scalable, secure, and user-friendly contact tracing solution to help contain the spread of COVID-19 and protect lives.
+As the world entered lockdown, pressure mounted to speed up medtech innovation, so the DHSC needed a partner capable of quickly developing a scalable, secure, and user-friendly contact-tracing solution to help contain the spread of COVID-19 and protect lives.

 DHSC partnered with Zühlke to innovate and build the NHS COVID-19 app as a response to the global pandemic.
-Zühlke's expertise in technology and digital tools played a critical role in designing, developing, and launching the app in just 12 weeks.
+Zühlke's expertise in technology and digital tools played a critical role in designing, developing and launching the app in just 12 weeks.
 The app aimed to reduce infection rates and alleviate pressure on the healthcare system.
-This collaboration united a multidisciplinary team of policymakers, researchers, and engineers, while also working with Google and Apple to improve contact tracing capabilities.
+This collaboration united a multidisciplinary team of policymakers, researchers, and engineers, while also working with Google and Apple to improve contact-tracing capabilities.
 The app averted ~1 million cases of COVID-19, avoiding ~44,000 hospitalisations and ~10,000 deaths (September 2020 - December 2020).
 See the study [The epidemiological impact of the NHS COVID-19 app](https://www.nature.com/articles/s41586-021-03606-z) published in Nature magazine.